jamesocoder/myProjects/spotifyApi/shuffle/README.md

     VITE_PORT=8080
     VITE_BACKEND=http://localhost:8081
     ```
-8. In the frontend's terminal, use `vite` to start it
+7. In the frontend's terminal, use `vite` to start it
-9. Open the address that the frontend prints in a browser
+8. Open the address that the frontend prints in a browser
     - It should immediately ask you to sign into Spotify
     - A denial will print a simple message
-10. An authorization will print the access token issued by Spotify allowing us to use its API
+9. On authorization, the app will print the access token issued by Spotify that allows us to use its API
-    - You then have access to some self-explanatory buttons on the bottom demonstrating use of Spotify's API
+    - You then have access to some self-explanatory buttons on the bottom demonstrating use of the API
     - Your authorization will persist throughout browser sessions for an hour, after which you'll need to authorize the application again.